Introduction

 • [Recommended] Kernel permission: SYS_ADMIN

-• Under kernel Linux 5.8+, SYS_ADMIN is not required, and a combination of BPF and PERFMON can be used instead
+• Under kernel Linux 5.8+, SYS_ADMIN is not required, and a combination of BPF and PERFMON can be used instead.

-• Using SYS_ADMIN permission has no kernel Linux 5.8+ version dependency
+• Using SYS_ADMIN permission has no kernel Linux 5.8+ version dependency.

 • [Required] Kernel permissions: SYS_RESOURCE, SYSLOG

-• Since the attach/detach operations of kprobe and uprobe type probes depend on the kernel debug subsystem, eBPF cannot be enabled without this permission
+• Since the attach/detach operations of kprobe and uprobe type probes depend on the kernel debug subsystem, eBPF cannot be enabled without this permission.

-• [Required] Ensure that the content of the file /proc/sys/kernel/kptr_restrict is not equal to 2, otherwise Continuous Profiler cannot be used
+• [Required] Ensure that the content of the file /proc/sys/kernel/kptr_restrict is not equal to 2, otherwise Continuous Profiler cannot be used.

-• When kptr_restrict is set to 2, all users cannot read kernel symbol addresses, even with CAP_SYSLOG permission
+• When kptr_restrict is set to 2, kernel symbol addresses cannot be read, even with CAP_SYSLOG permission.

-• The agent will check kernel symbol addresses at startup, and if they cannot be read, WARN logs will be printed
+• The agent will check the value of kptr_restrict at startup, and if it cannot read the value, a WARN log will be printed.

-• When the content of this file is not equal to 1, eBPF performance will be significantly affected
+• When the content of this file is not equal to 1, eBPF performance will be significantly affected.

 • nodes